past events

 Emma Gibbins – Organ

-Musical Wine Night “Spain” 17th November 2018, 7:30, Newport cathedral
+Musical Wine Night “Spain” 17th November 2018, 7:30, Newport Cathedral

 Learn about wine growing, wine regions and wines and its grapes in Spain, and taste some examples of fine Spanish wine presented by Tom Innes of Monmouth’s Fingal Rock.